lenhathoanvu/RFM/README.md

 - Investigate the success factors of top-performing products to apply to other offerings.

 # Python - RFM analysis: Customer Segmentation
-Question: One of Meki Group's key strategies in the near future is to improve and enhance the customer shopping experience, increase the number of new customers, and boost the retention rate of existing customers.
+**Question:** One of Meki Group's key strategies in the near future is to improve and enhance the customer shopping experience, increase the number of new customers, and boost the retention rate of existing customers.
 Therefore, the company wants you to use your analytical skills to calculate and categorize new and loyal customers based on the purchase history in the provided dataset.

-In this case, I will use RFM Analysis to segment customers.
+**In this case**, I will use RFM Analysis to segment customers.
 RFM (Recency, Frequency, Monetary) analysis is a marketing technique used to identify and categorize customers based on their purchasing behavior.
 [Link Code](https://github.com/lenhathoanvu/RFM/blob/master/RFM_Analysis_Meki_Group.ipynb)
 ## Method applied
 - Data Cleaning
 - Data Preprocessing
 - Data Mining
 - Data Clustering (K-means)

 ![image](https://github.com/lenhathoanvu/RFM/assets/173127058/a2d24983-47d4-4a70-a998-0280a443935a)

 The three key components of RFM analysis are:
-- ```Recency```: How recently a customer has made a purchase.
+- **Recency**: How recently a customer has made a purchase.
 Customers who recently purchased are more likely to buy again compared to those who haven't purchased in a while.
-- ```Frequency```: How often a customer makes a purchase within a specific time frame.
+- **Frequency**: How often a customer makes a purchase within a specific time frame.
 Customers who purchase more frequently are generally more loyal and engaged.
-- ```Monetary```: The total amount of money a customer has spent.
+- **Monetary**: The total amount of money a customer has spent.
 High-spending customers are often considered more valuable.

 By scoring customers on each of these dimensions, businesses can segment their customer base, target marketing efforts more effectively, and ultimately increase customer retention and sales.